-Automation can impact every aspect of HR and make it agile, efficient and central to achieving business results.
-But automation lends itself more to situations that are resource intensive and complex like ITES and BFSI, which apart from having complexities of size and variety also have an added dimension of multi-geography presence.
-To have control over HR processes in such environments with constraints of time and amount spent, there is no option but to deploy technology.
+Automation can impact every aspect of HR and make it agile, efficient, and central to achieving business results.
+But automation lends itself more to situations that are resource-intensive and complex like ITES and BFSI, which apart from having complexities of size and variety also have an added dimension of multi-geography presence.
+To have control over HR processes in such environments with constraints of time and amount spent, there is no option but to deploy the technology.

 Having said that, it isn’t as if the smaller organizations cannot benefit from automation.
 Smaller organizations have smaller budgets and especially in the case of startups, it makes sense not spending much on non-core areas.
 This is where HR Tech and automation can help.
 However, the impact might be limited to a few areas like recruiting or payroll processing.

 Q4.
 My organization is looking at enabling HR with technology.
 How much of retooling / re-skilling will my HR team have to go through?